 "The Reasonable Test"

-Know what to expect fro results.
-Do all the test results, analyzed together, seem reasonable?
+Study the various data points measured: do they all seem reasonable in relation to each other and to what is expected?
+Do all the test results analyzed together, seem reasonable?
 Cross check several data points to be certain of the results consistency and believability.
-Several of the various data results should compliment or confirm the others are correct.
+Several of the various data results should complement or confirm the others are correct.
 Use all the data returned from the test to determine the neutral's health.
 For example, if the PCT New reads 99 yet the R/L reads far higher than it should, one or the other is not correct.
 If the voltage measured across the neutral (on the LCD) is very low yet the current is very high, then it is a good neutral of very low resistance.
 Check that against the RES and R/L and PCT NEW results.
 If the Power Factor reads above 70, then the neutral is not 100% intact.
 Cross reference that with the other numbers.
 Consider all the data returned from the test before making a decision.

 PCT New: Reading >100%?

-Occasionally the Ω-Check[®] will yield resistance ratios greater than 1.00, or the % of New cable remaining reads greater than 100%.
-In nearly all the test results reviewed in these cases, these anomalies have mostly occurred on cables where the test current is high and the test voltage is low, indicating a high
+Occasionally the $\Omega$ -Check® will yield resistance ratios greater than 1.00, or the % of New cable remaining reads greater than 100%.
+In nearly all the test results reviewed in these cases, these anomalies have mostly occurred on cables where the test current is high and the test voltage is low, indicating a high quality neutral path.
+There are several factors that can cause this.
+Recheck that the test data defining the cable under test was entered correctly and that the clamp-on current meter and the voltage clamp connections are in their proper places and making good connections.